Jones–Shafroth Act

-The Jones–Shafroth Act, officially called the Organic Act of Puerto Rico or the Puerto Rico Federal Relations Act of 1917, (Note: "Except as provided in section 5 of this Act, the Act entitled "An Act to provide a civil government for Porto Rico, and for other purposes", approved March 2, 1917, as amended, is hereby continued in force and effect and may hereafter be cited as the "Puerto Rican Federal Relations Act".") is an organic act of the 64th United States Congress that was signed into law by President Woodrow Wilson on March 2, 1917.
+The Jones–Shafroth Act, officially called An Act to provide a civil government for Porto Rico, and for other purposes (Note: The spelling Porto Rico was used (in English) for the territory from 1898 to 1932.) and later the Puerto Rico Federal Relations Act of 1917, (Note: "Except as provided in section 5 of this Act, the Act entitled "An Act to provide a civil government for Porto Rico, and for other purposes", approved March 2, 1917, as amended, is hereby continued in force and effect and may hereafter be cited as the "Puerto Rican Federal Relations Act".") or unofficially the Organic Act of Puerto Rico, is an organic act of the 64th United States Congress that was signed into law by President Woodrow Wilson on March 2, 1917.
 The Act expanded the civil administration of the insular government of Puerto Rico, which was established under the federal jurisdiction of the United States as the local governance of an unincorporated territory through the Foraker Act of 1900.
 It served as the primary organic law for the government of Puerto Rico and its relation with the United States until it was superseded by the Constitution of Puerto Rico in 1952 as per the Puerto Rico Federal Relations Act of 1950 and its joint resolution.

 Bearing the names of its sponsors, Representative William Atkinson Jones, (D-Virginia), chairman of the House Committee on Insular Affairs, and Senator John Shafroth, (D-Colorado), chairman of the Committee on Pacific Islands and Puerto Rico, the Jones–Shafroth Act, which operated as a de facto constitution, established a bill of rights based on the United States Bill of Rights and granted statutory birthright United States citizenship to anyone born in the archipelago and island on or after April 11, 1899.